Interest Rate Immunization – Protecting Your Portfolio from Interest Rate Risk

 By doing so, the portfolio becomes less sensitive to interest rate changes and provides a higher degree of protection against interest rate risk, especially when rates change significantly.

-How Can You Use Interest Rate Immunization to Protect Your Investments?
+How Can You Use Interest Rate Immunization to Protect Your Portfolio?

 If you are interested in using interest rate immunization to protect your investments, there are a few steps that you can take: